 Friday Saturday Sunday is located at 261 S 21st Street, Philadelphia, PA 19103, USA.

-Back in the day, now trendy Old City didn’t offer diners much beyond Stephen Starr’s martini bar, The Continental.
-Plus a young pup named Daryl lived around the corner in a walk-up apartment decorated with pink carpet and sparkly ceilings, allegedly not his design choices.
+Back in the day, now trendy Old City didn’t offer diners much beyond a Stephen Starr’s martini bar.
+A young pup named Daryl lived around the corner in a walk-up apartment decorated with pink carpet and sparkly ceilings, allegedly not his design choices.

 Fork is located at 306 Market Street, Philadelphia, PA 19106, USA.